auth0-lab/auth0-ai-python/packages/auth0-ai-langchain/README.md

 ## Async User Confirmation

-`Auth0AI` uses CIBA (Client Initiated Backchannel Authentication) to handle user confirmation asynchronously.
+`Auth0AI` uses CIBA (Client-Initiated Backchannel Authentication) to handle user confirmation asynchronously.
 This is useful when you need to confirm a user action before proceeding with a tool execution.

 Full Example of [Async User Confirmation](https://github.com/auth0-lab/auth0-ai-python/tree/main/examples/async-user-confirmation/langchain-examples).

-Define a tool with the proper authorizer specifying a function to resolve the user id:
+1. Define a tool with the proper authorizer specifying a function to resolve the user id:

 ```python
 from auth0_ai_langchain.auth0_ai import Auth0AI